Gutter Covers & Roof Shingle Warranties: Separating Fact from Fiction

 MasterShield has had its installation methodology approved by GAF, Owens-Corning, CertainTeed and IKO and we’ve attached their letters rather than take our word on it.

 GAF, the largest manufacturer of roof shingles, specifically addresses gutter covers in one of the many technical reports they have online.
-You can link to the GAF report on gutter covers and shingles here.
+You can find the GAF report on gutter covers and shingles here.
 While they lay out parameters of what to do and what not to do when installing a gutter guard, they don’t specifically have issues with gutter covers going underneath their shingles.

 In fact, MasterShield contacted GAF several years ago about our installation methodology.
 You can see their response to us to the right.